riserjs/riser/README.md

 - Incoming events path listen on .view.tsx .gateway.ts file types declaration
 - No directory structure is required
 - No main file is required
+- Built on top of Mqtt and Mongodb
 - As a frontend is a single page application
 - As a backend is using message broker instead of http
 - Hot module reloading for frontend and backend